 Located along the intersection of Maiden Lane and Broadway, outside the old location of Barthman Jewelers in Lower Manhattan, a clock occupies a small break in the sidewalk.
 It’s been located in that spot since 1896, originally installed by Barthman and one of his employees, Frank Homm.

 The clock is an ode to the district’s prominence in the jewelry trade and was created to lure customers into the Barthman store over other jewelers.
-Although its surface is clouded and scratched, it’s still fully functional, and has been since it was installed.
-The only exception was during the Depression of the 1930s, and temporarily after Hurricane Sandy.
-The signature time piece is maintained from a mechanical room that is only accessible by going underground.
-Barthman Jewelers has since moved a few doors down from their original location, but it still resides within the same block of the clock.
+The only time the clock stopped working was during the Depression of the 1930s, and temporarily after Hurricane Sandy.
+The signature time piece was maintained from a mechanical room that is only accessible by going underground.
+Barthman Jewelers has since moved a few doors down from their original location, and the clock has mysteriously disappeared after passerby noted that it has been in disrepair.
 Read more about its history here.